Combining Meat and Dairy the question of Kosher

 This commandment states, "You shall not boil a kid in its mother's milk."

-Commentators have attempted at length to try to find a reason for not boiling a baby goat in its mother's milk.
-Ibn Ezra, an 11th century commentator, surmised that this was simply a common practice in the near east.
-Maimonides' theory, in the 13th century, was that this was a pagan ritual and that we should stay away from it lest we engage in idolatry.
+Commentators have attempted at length to find a reason for not boiling a baby goat in its mother's milk.
+Ibn Ezra, an 11th-century commentator, surmised that this was simply a common practice in the Near East.
+Maimonides' 13th-century theory was that it was a pagan ritual and that we should stay away from it lest we engage in idolatry.
 Others thought it had something to do with health reasons.
-However, in the end, the rabbis ruled that "you shall not boil a kid in its mother's milk" because it is a commandment described as chok, meaning it is a commandment in which the reason has been lost, or is unclear, yet we are charged to follow it due to the divine origin of the commandment.
+However, in the end, the rabbis ruled that "you shall not boil a kid in its mother's milk" because it is a commandment described as chok, meaning the reason has been lost or is unclear.
+Yet, we are charged to follow it due to the divine origin of the commandment.

 The men of the Great Assembly used to say these three things: Be cautious in judgment, establish many pupils, and make a safety fence around the Torah.

-The last aspect, the safety fence, is what has transformed a seemingly confusing commandment not to boil a kid in its mother's milk, into a point of tension around Jews in restaurants, synagogues, and public gatherings.
-Not fully understanding the commandment, the sages drew a safety fence around it so that they would not risk breaking it.
+The last aspect, the safety fence, is what has transformed a seemingly confusing commandment not to boil a kid in its mother's milk into a point of tension around Jews in restaurants, synagogues, and public gatherings.
+Not fully understanding the commandment, the sages drew a safety fence around it so as not to risk breaking it.
 In other words, the rabbis made it so that even if they didn't understand the commandment, they wouldn't accidentally break it due to their lack of understanding.
-Thus, we have the Kashrut law in Judaism of not mixing Meat and milk together in a meal.
+Thus, we have the Kashrut Law in Judaism against mixing Meat and milk in a meal.

 But what if the very writing of that commandment was mistaken from the start?
 The commandment forbidding the boiling of a kid in its mother's milk in Hebrew is: